-To accomplish this, the government in Ontario (and in other jurisdictions as well) passed enabling legislation which created a not-for profit industry-led organization to oversee their approved recycling program for end-of-life electronics.
+To accomplish this, the government in Ontario (and in other jurisdictions as well) passed enabling legislation that created a not-for-profit industry-led organization to oversee their approved recycling program for end-of-life electronics.

 As part of the program, Environmental Handling Fees are collected when you buy new electronic products and these fees are intended to cover the costs of collecting, transporting and recycling the designated items at the end of their useful life as well as the costs of managing the program, promoting it and educating the public.